lukechampine/freeze/README.md

 performance penalty should not be prohibitive, but it's something to be aware of.

-Freezing is useful to providing soft guarantees of immutability.
+Freezing is useful for providing soft guarantees of immutability.
 That is: the compiler can't prevent you from mutating an frozen object, but the runtime can.
 One of the unfortunate aspects of Go is its limited support for
 constants: structs, slices, and even arrays cannot be declared as consts.
 This